 ¡Bienvenidos!
 Painted in vibrant shades of pink, yellow and turquoise, the Portland Mercado shines brightly as an innovative cultural hub for Portland.
-Opened in April 2015, the complex provides affordable launch space for local Latino-owned businesses.
-With 19 enterprises — including a neighborhood grocery, meat market, coffee shop and food cart pod — in place, the Mercado has also become one of the city’s most delicious destinations.
+Since its opening in April 2015, the complex has provided affordable launch space for local Latine-owned businesses.
+Their licensed commissary kitchen also provides entrepreneurs in the beginning stages of their food business with a place to experiment and grow.

 “This market is more than just an opportunity to support our local economy,” says Senator Ron Wyden, who helped champion the Mercado.
 “It is an opportunity to celebrate and appreciate our diverse backgrounds through food and other goods and services.”

 Whether proudly Latine or eager to explore diverse cultures, visitors from all over the world can find plenty to love about this unique neighborhood market. ¡Vamos al mercado!

 Portland is home to authentic eateries from every corner of Latin America.
 Feast on tacos, tlayudas, pupusas and burritos; read on for some of the best Latinx-owned restaurants and food carts in Portland.

 A new type of eatery acts as an incubator for small businesses while offering indoor seating and regular events great for groups.
 Here’s the ultimate guide to Portland food halls.

 From Mexico to Nicaragua take a coffee tour of South America through the different roasts, styles, and flavors of Portland’s Latinx coffee scene.